Early Childhood

 Overview

-Global TIES for Children’s work on early childhood is organized under the Early Childhood Development in Emergencies and Conflict (ECDEC) initiative.
-The ECDEC team builds on the foundations of the Millenium Development Goals - which demanded a global focus on increasing child survival rates - and the Sustainable Development Goals - which extended this focus to include the rights of all children not just to survive, but to thrive.
-The early childhood projects under ECDEC aim to advance a culturally-grounded, robust science for children in their first eight years, starting at conception, who are living in contexts of crisis or conflict, with the aim to ultimately contribute to improving child outcomes.
+Global TIES for Children’s work on early childhood builds on the foundations of the Millennium Development Goals - which demanded a global focus on increasing child survival rates - and the Sustainable Development Goals - which extended this focus to include the rights of all children not just to survive, but to thrive.
+The early childhood projects at Global TIES aim to advance a culturally-grounded, robust science for children in their first eight years, starting at conception, who are living in contexts of crisis or conflict, with the aim to ultimately contribute to improving child outcomes.

 -